io_uring from Userland

 cq->ring_entries = *cq->kring_entries;

 These dereference the pointers immediately to save the values locally.
 The ring mask and ring entries never change after setup, the kernel will never modify them.
-So instead of dereferencing a shared memory pointer every single time we need the mask, we copy the value once into a plain local field and read that instead. ![[Pasted image 20260324012624.png]] Now our struct io_uring_sq is populated. similarly, ![[Pasted image 20260324012649.png]] We also return from io_uring_queue_mmap.
-Recall that we return 0 from io_uring_mmap, and io_uring_queue_mmap does:
+So instead of dereferencing a shared memory pointer every single time we need the mask, we copy the value once into a plain local field and read that instead.
+In it we already provided the memory ourselves, so there is nothing to map.
+The kernel just needs to set up the internal pointers so the SQ and CQ structs know where their head, tail, and data regions are within the memory provided. io_uring_setup_ring_pointers does this job, no mapping needed, just pointer arithmetic. since we never set IORING_SETUP_NO_MMAP

 sq_entries = ring->sq.ring_entries;